-- Special resources to help them in the classroom. - To be part of a small group with an adult to help them with their work, their social skills or their emotional well being. - To work with someone specially trained to help them in the area that they need.
-(Usually someone from outside school). - Have an IEP (individual education plan) which will contain a simple summery of what is important to the child and how they would like to be supported.
-This will be shared with parents to set targets and review regularly.
+- Special resources to help them in the classroom. - To be part of a small group with an adult to help them with their work, their social skills or their emotional well-being. - o To work with someone specially trained to help them in the area that they need.
+(Usually someone from outside school). - Have an IEP (individual education plan) which will be shared with parents/carers. - Have a One Page Profile which tells all the adults working in school what the pupil's strengths are and how they would like to be supported.